Oshiomhole donates cash, food items to IDPs in Edo - Nigeria Today

 BENIN—IMMEDIATE past governor of Edo state, Comrade Adams Oshiomhole and his wife, lara, yesterday, donated food items and cash to the Internally Displaced Persons, IDP, Camp in Ohogua, Ovia North-East Local Government Area of the state.
 Oshiomhole said that the task of taking care of IDPs must not only rest on government.

-Some of the items they donated included bags of rice, maize, oil and educational materials.
-Iara Oshiomhole who played games with the children for over two hours, said the visit was part of her ‘We Care Trust’ pet project, asserting that she had continued the project irrespective of the fact that she is no longer the first lady of Edo State.
+had continued the project irrespective of the fact that she is no longer the first lady of Edo State.

 Oshiomhole, who expressed joy that the children were well taken care of, stressed the need for all IDP camps in the country to be well equipped with a view to giving the children good and quality up bringing.